 HOW TO PERFECTLY COOK BONELESS PORK CHOPS

-I used quick dissolving flour to coat my pork chops, because I like the crust it creates.
-But you have the option here to either use an all-purpose flour or make it gluten free and skip the flour all together.
+I used quick dissolving flour to coat my pork chops because I like the crust it creates.
+But you have the option here to either use all-purpose flour or make it gluten-free and skip the flour all together.

-You’ll then want to sear your pork chops on a medium high heat for about 4 minutes on the first side until it’s golden brown, then flip it and cook for additional 3 minutes.
+You’ll then want to sear your pork chops on medium-high heat for about 4 minutes on the first side until it’s golden brown, then flip it and cook for an additional 3 minutes.
 Then you remove those chops out, as they will finish cooking in the sauce at the end of the process.
 The objective here is to make sure that your pork chops internal temperature is at 145F when done.

 LET’S TALK ABOUT WHITE WINE CREAM SAUCE